MicrosoftDocs/sql-docs/docs/t-sql/statements/alter-external-library-transact-sql.md

 **owner_name**

 Specifies the name of the user or role that owns the external library.
-Database owners can modify user libraries.

 **file_spec**